stefanos50/CARLA2Real/README.md

 ```
 The `\code\config\carla_config.yaml` file contains all the available parameters, and it is mandatory to provide it as an argument when inferencing in real-time, but not in all other cases.

+# REGEN

+CARLA2Real now also supports inference with the **REGEN** method, which significantly improves performance compared to **EPE**, achieving inference speeds of **over 30 FPS**.

+To use **REGEN**, open the `code/config/carla_config.yaml` file and change the `general/method` field from `EPE` to `REGEN`.
+In addition, update `REGEN_settings/checkpoint_name` with the name of one of the provided REGEN models, after installing the corresponding checkpoints in the `checkpoints/REGEN` directory.

+Currently, **REGEN is supported only with PyTorch**, and therefore changing the `compiler` parameter will have no effect when using this method.

+To train REGEN models towards to the characteristics of different datasets, please visit the [official REGEN repository](https://github.com/stefanos50/REGEN).

 # Experimenting
 For experimenting with our code, we provide a `carla_config` file containing most of the parameters, along with a number of Python samples.
 In the next chapters, we will present some of the basic functionalities.
 More in-depth information for each parameter or function can be found via comments in the `code` or next to each parameter inside the `yaml` files.